UAL-RE/lc-containers_vms/episodes/containers-part1.md

 ## Introduction

+**TODO** Flavor text introducing containers.
+Why we use them.
+Include at least a couple use cases.
+If necessary, provide high level distinction from Virtual Machines.

+### Images versus containers

-**TODO**: images vs. containers
+**TODO** Flavor text introducing images vs. containers

-### Images
+#### Images are

 1. Read-only
-2. Contain instructions (in a file called a "Dockerfile")
+2. Contain instructions (in a file called a "Dockerfile" - we talk about Dockerfiles later in the lesson)
 3. They do not actually "do" anything

-### Containers
+#### Containers are

-1. Modifyable (while running)
+1. Modifiable (while running)
 2. Can include files and programs (like your computer!)
 3. Can run analyses or web applications (and more)

+**TODO**: Analogy for images vs. containers

+Images are blueprints, containers are buildings

 images are for Platonists, containers for nominalists.

-Images are blueprints, containers are buildings

-Also, containers (at least starting and stopping) are command-line

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 **TODO**: Anything the instructor should be aware of.
 Maybe here's a point for an image of some sorts.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::